ErickErickson/SolrLogThreadIndexer/README.md

 4. Point your browser to your_solr_instance:port/solr/your_collection_or_core_name/browse

 5. Kick the tires as much as you want.
 There is a sample thread dump and sample Solr log file.
-I recommend you use those first in order to see how it's _supposed_ to work.
+I recommend you use those first in order to see how it's _supposed_ to work, then turn it loose on your favorite problem stack trace or log file.

 6. Seriously think about how we can improve it.
 In particular, the UI is the browse handler, which is _probably_ going away soon from Solr.
 Hey!
 There's this nifty Fusion product that could provide a _much_ better front-end etc. Volunteers?